 Traditional academic subjects are well-covered here, with broad in-depth offerings covering things like business management and psychology.
-Things like software and internet marketing are present too, but not with the variety I’ve seen on other platforms such as SkillShare.
+Things like software and internet marketing are present too, but not with the variety I’ve seen on some other platforms.

 Here are a few courses that particularly caught my eye, based on the kind of things I know HomeWorkingClub readers often want to learn about:

 Teaching English Online, from Cambridge Assessment is a five-week short course on using teaching skills in an online environment.
 (You will also find some opportunities for this here).

 Programming 101, from the Raspberry Pi Foundation is an introductory course in programming in Python.
 (I was quite tempted by this one even though I have no practical use for it right now – I just love learning!)